zuiko21/minimOS/architecture.md

 ```

 Please note that, for this *and for any other relocation procedure*, should any
-data structure be used via an indirect ZP⁻pointer, it **can no longer be copied
+data structure be used via an indirect ZP⁻pointer, it **can no longer be set
 via a couple of *immediate* loads**, but the *whole, uninterrupted pointer* must
 be stored somewhere in order to allow its relocation.
 Typical code (no longer valid)
 that would go as follows:

 ```
-    LDY #<my_data    ; get LSB of data structure (dynamically allocated) LDA #>my_data    ; same for MSB
+    LDY #<my_data    ; get LSB of data structure (statically allocated) LDA #>my_data    ; same for MSB
     STY pointer      ; store pointer in ZP
     STA pointer+1